 Although it is hard to believe when standing in the middle of St-Jean in high season, the village’s fame as the premier destination on the Atlantic coast only really started to grow in the late 20th century.
-For centuries, this formerly sleepy and unassuming village made its wealth solely from its port and past; St Jean was associated with not only fishing but pirating.
-Basque pirates -with the King’s backing – amassed much wealth from their illegitimate activities over the years, and many of the village’s elegant buildings were constructed with this wealth.
-All part of St Jean’s long and colorful history as a Basque settlement.
+For centuries, this formerly sleepy and unassuming village made its wealth solely from its port and past; St Jean was associated with fishing and pirating.
+Basque pirates -with the King’s backing – amassed much wealth from their illegitimate activities over the years, and many of the village’s elegant buildings were constructed with this wealth—all part of St Jean’s long and colorful history as a Basque settlement.

-The Basques are, of course, the region’s oldest inhabitants and have maintained their language and culture throughout the ages, despite the area being conquered in the 1st century by the Romans.
+The Basques are the region’s oldest inhabitants and have maintained their language and culture throughout the ages despite the area being conquered in the 1st century by the Romans.
 After the Roman invasion of South-West France, they baptized the region as Aquitania or Aquitaine.
 The area remained under Roman control for centuries, prospering as a small trading port.
-However, as the Roman Empire began to crumble in the 5th century, they lost control of the region, and in 418, Rome gave the provinces of Aquitania to the Visigoths, tribes from Northern Europe.
-A period of conflict followed, with several tribes fighting for control of this desirable part of the French Atlantic coast.
+However, as the Roman Empire began to crumble in the 5th century, they lost control of the region.
+In 418 AD, Rome gave the provinces of Aquitania to the Visigoths, tribes from Northern Europe.
+A period of conflict followed, with several tribes fighting to control this desirable part of the French Atlantic coast.

-The Vikings, a tribe from modern-day Scandinavia, conquered the Basque region in 840 during their invasion of Gascony and held onto this prize for over a century until the province was retaken by the Basque Duke William II Sanchez of Gascony.
-He drove out the Scandinavian invaders and reintroduced Christianity to the region; monasteries soon sprung all over this part of the Basque country.
+The Vikings, a tribe from modern-day Scandinavia, conquered the Basque region in 840 during their invasion of Gascony.
+They held this prize for over a century until the Basque Duke William II Sanchez of Gascony retook the province.
+He drove out the Scandinavian invaders and reintroduced Christianity to the region; monasteries soon sprung up throughout the Basque country.
 However, the area soon split into feudal Kingdoms and was not unified until Eleanor of Aquitaine married Henry II of England, giving him possession of the French territories of Aquitaine and Gascony.

-This foreign control of the French Atlantic region would continue into the 13th century after Henry III; the English King, appointed Simon de Montford as Governor of Gascony.
-From hereafter, St Jean would enter a turbulent period of history, during the 100 years war between England and France Philip IV battled Edward I for control of the region.
-Many lives were lost in the bloody battles, and atrocities were committed by both sides.
-St Jean’s fate was finally resolved in the Treaty of Paris in 1303, which gave the English King full control of Autiance.
+This foreign control of the French Atlantic region would continue into the 13th century after Henry III, the English King, appointed Simon de Montford as Governor of Gascony.
+From hereafter, St Jean would enter a turbulent period of history; during the One Hundred War, England’s Edward I and France’s Philip IV battled for control of the region.
+Many lives were lost in the bloody battles, and both sides committed atrocities.
+St Jean’s fate was finally resolved in the Treaty of Paris in 1303, which gave the English King complete control of Autiance.

-Queen Anne was in St Jean to oversee the marriage of Louis XIV to Marie-Therese of Spain, following the signing of the ‘Treaty of the Pyrenees’ between Spain and France in 1659.
-In what was arguably the village’s proudest moment, the couple chose the Basque church of St John the Baptist to host their wedding.
-At this point, St-Jean became the second largest town in the region, with a population of over 12,000.
+Queen Anne was in St. Jean to oversee the marriage of Louis XIV to Marie-Therese of Spain following the signing of the ‘Treaty of the Pyrenees between Spain and France in 1659.
+In arguably the village’s proudest moment, the couple chose the Basque Church of St John the Baptist to host their wedding.
+At this point, St-Jean became the second-largest town in the region, with a population of over 12,000.

 However, this Belle-époque was not free of turmoil or incident; in 1609, more than 600 of the village’s women were accused of witchery by the Church and sentenced to be burned alive!
 Luckily, they were saved from their judgment as heretics when their husbands returned from a fishing trip and fought to claim their wives.
 It is the stuff of legends!

 St-Jean-de-Luz continued to prosper until the French Revolution in the 18th century, although the Basque region didn’t bear the full brunt of the conflict by any means.
-After the Revolution and subsequent abolition of the monarchy, a new centralized government abolished the local privileges that had been granted by the so-called ancient regime.
+After the Revolution and subsequent abolition of the monarchy, a new centralized government abolished the local privileges the ancient regime granted.
 The village faded into slight obscurity during the late 18th and early 19th centuries, continuing to earn a living through fishing but not sharing in Biarritz’s fame as a fashionable resort.

-Nonetheless, St-Jean greeted the 20th century with a quiet sense of optimism, as its clean beaches and unspoiled coastline were starting to attract discerning European visitors.
+Nonetheless, St-Jean greeted the 20th century with a quiet sense of optimism as its clean beaches and unspoiled coastline attracted discerning European visitors.
 Sadly, two World Wars would bring hardship to their citizens; many French young men would never return home during the 1st World War.
 During the 2nd World War, St-Jean was the scene of a dramatic series of events when Polish soldiers used the village’s beaches to attempt to board their ships to escape to England.
-The bad weather prevented a German air force attack, and the village citizens helped the soldiers to board the ships on fishing boats – another proud moment for St-jeans, townsfolk, who selflessly risked their own lives to help others.
+The bad weather prevented a German air force attack, and the village citizens helped the soldiers to board the vessel on fishing boats – another proud moment for St-jeans, townsfolk who selflessly risked their own lives to help others.

-St-Jean has continued to attract a considerable number of discerning visitors into the 21st century, maintaining that vital balance between preserving its heritage, and developing its potential as a chic holiday resort.
-While St-Jean may have enough hotels, restaurants, bars, shops, and casinos to satisfy even the fussiest of tourists, its real charm lies in its unique cultural heritage, with musical and other events held throughout the year.
-Add to that the legendary Basque talent for gastronomy, and of course, clean, totally unspoiled coast, and it’s not hard to see why hotel guests return every year.
+St-Jean has continued attracting many discerning visitors into the 21st century, maintaining that vital balance between preserving its heritage and developing its potential as a chic holiday resort.
+While St-Jean may have enough hotels, restaurants, bars, shops, and casinos to satisfy even the fussiest of tourists, its authentic charm lies in its unique cultural heritage, with musical and other events throughout the year.
+Add to that the legendary Basque talent for gastronomy and, of course, clean, totally unspoiled coast, and it’s not hard to see why hotel guests return every year.

 Gastronomy & Wine

-These are two things that the French take very seriously indeed, and the citizens of St. Jean de Luz are no exception.
-Its Basque inhabitants take a passion for gastronomy to another level, and you could argue that some of the finest French cuisine resides in the Basque region.
-Good food isn’t just an option here; it’s a way of life and cooked indifferently at your peril, locals like to say!
+The French take these two things very seriously, and the citizens of St. Jean de Luz are no exception.
+Its Basque inhabitants take a passion for gastronomy to another level, and some of the finest French cuisine resides in the Basque region.
+In this locale, exceptional cuisine isn’t merely a choice—it’s a deeply ingrained way of life.
+To prepare food with anything less than total devotion is to risk the ire of the discerning locals.

-St-Jean offers a whole range of dining options, from simple and (relatively) inexpensive local fare to the very finest Haute Basque cuisine with prices to match.
-Unsurprisingly, seafood restaurants are found in abundance along the waterfront, although many good options present themselves further back from the Atlantic.
-Try Pantxua for excellent, traditional Basque seafood dishes and great views of the bay.
+St-Jean offers a range of dining options, from simple and (relatively) inexpensive local fare to the finest Haute Basque cuisine with prices to match.
+Unsurprisingly, seafood restaurants are abundant along the waterfront.
+Try Pantxua for excellent, traditional Basque seafood dishes and incredible bay views.

-As you can imagine, local Basque cuisine is always based around high quality, local seasonal ingredients rather than elaborate sauces or spice combinations.
-The Basque people have a long history of seafaring, and the fish here is unbeatable.
+As you can imagine, local Basque cuisine is always based on high-quality, local seasonal ingredients rather than elaborate sauces or spice combinations.
+The Basque people have a long maritime history, and the fish here is unbeatable.
 Cod, hake, and fresh tuna are popular when the Oysters are in season.
 They sell out fast!
-Wild game, hams, and mushrooms are all famous staple local cuisine.
+Wild game, hams, and mushrooms are all famous staples of local cuisine.
 What of the wine?
-Well, the Basque country produces Txakoli, a crisp white wine that is perfect as an aperitif.
+The Basque country produces Txakoli, a crisp white wine that is perfect as an aperitif.
 The Basque region of Alava produces exceptional red Riojan wines, an ideal match for local game and lamb dishes.
-Most restaurants in St-Jean will have well-stocked cellars, containing excellent wines from Bordeaux and the Languedoc in south-west France; the options are virtually endless.
-Of course, no feast would be complete with a glass of Champagne – or Cava – as your aperitif.
+Most restaurants in St-Jean will have well-stocked cellars containing excellent wines from Bordeaux and the Languedoc in south-west France; the options are virtually endless.
+Of course, no feast would be complete without a glass of Champagne – or Cava – as your aperitif.

 Highlights